Virtual College of Texas (VCT)

 How It Works

-- You select a course from the local VCT course schedule and follow the enrollment procedures.
+- You select a course from the local VCT course schedule that meets the following criteria:

 - You then enroll in the TCC section and pay TCC tuition.